 All work must be original and previously unpublished, and without use of any AI assistance whatsoever

-We welcome all forms of art, including paintings, photography, jewelry, ceramics, woodworking, sculpture, and so on.
+We welcome all forms of art, including paintings, any medium on canvas, digital art created by a human and without AI enhancement, photography, jewelry, ceramics, woodworking, sculpture, and so on.

 Photos of art must be of one's own art (rather than, say, a photo of a piece of public art not one's own).